Comunicado de Prensa en Español

 The draft regional vulnerability assessments describe the specific impacts of extreme weather events on housing, the environment, and the economy and will be used to create a portfolio of priority community resilience projects.
-The assessments include regional details about the problems the Kerr-Tar, Lumber River and Upper Coastal Plain of governments regions have experienced in the past and the risks they face in the future due to climate change.
+The assessments include regional details about the problems the Albemarle, Cape Fear, Eastern Carolina and Mid-East council of governments regions have experienced in the past and the risks they face in the future due to climate change.
 These hazards include hurricanes, flooding, wind damage, extreme temperatures, drought and wildfires.

 The Regional Resilience Portfolio Program is a component of the larger Regions Innovating for Strong Economies and Environment (RISE) Program.
 RISE is a partnership between NCORR and N.C.
 Rural Center, in collaboration with the N.C.
 Councils of Governments.
 The Regional Resilience Portfolio Program serves nine council of governments regions.
 A list of counties for each region can be found on the RISE website.